Youth Engagement Support (YES) Staff

 Perform routine cleaning

-Provide care to program residents without regard to race, gender, sexuality, ethnicity, religious, or spiritual beliefs
+Provide care to program participants without regard to race, gender, sexuality, ethnicity, religious or spiritual beliefs

-Provide culturally competent care for residents who have a history of trauma
+Provide culturally competent care for participants who have a history of trauma

-Observe the emotional state of residents and relay any issues or concerns to the HSP/clinical team
+Observe the emotional state of participants and relay any issues or concerns to the clinical team

-Observe the physical state of residents and relay any issues or concerns to the HSP/clinical team
+Observe the physical state of participants and relay any issues or concerns to the HSP team

 Actively participate and engage with youth and volunteers in program activities

-Perform administrative functions as needed, including accurate and detailed documentation daily
+Perform administrative functions as needed, including completing accurate and detailed documentation daily

 Participant Stabilization

-Coordinate with the HSP/clinical team for new resident room assignments
+Coordinate with the HSP team for new participant room assignments

-Manage action plans and provide weekly resident summary reports to the HSP/clinical team
+Manage action plans and provide weekly participant summary reports to the HSP team

-Document balanced-living tracking sheets in residents’ files daily
+Document balanced living tracking sheets in the participant’s files daily

-Use time on shift to engage with residents and develop intentional relationships
+Use time on shift to engage with participants and develop intentional relationships

 Cultivate an atmosphere of mutual respect through words and behaviors using TBRI language and training